Staff & Contact

-Natalie Moreno is an Assistant Managing Editor for Harlem View. undergraduate student at The City College of New York planning to pursue a double major in Journalism and Latin American Studies with a minor in English.
-She has taken part in a Federal Work-Study program working with the HIPE e-zine where she promotes high impact practices and engagement for students across CUNY campuses.
+Natalie Moreno is a managing editor for Harlem View.
+She is an undergraduate student at The City College of New York pursuing a a double major degree in Journalism and Latin American Studies with a minor in English.
+She has written for the HIPE e-zine promoting high impact practices and engagement for students and faculty across CUNY campuses and is now working as a writer for the RICC where she writes about research and innovation happening at City College.

 Barbara Nevins Taylor teaches Introduction to Journalism and TV Reporting and advises students.